skywinston/testing-express-with-supertest/README.md

 How will you test that the movie was in fact deleted?

 One technique is to try to find that movie by its ID after running the test.

+### Add a Column

+Add a column to movies called `rating`.
+Test-drive this change by first altering the tests for creating a movie, then test-drive the changes to `GET /api/v1/movies` as well.

+**Testing Notes**

+You will have to:

+- write a migration
+- run the migration on your test database
+- make the tests pass
+- run the migration on your dev database
+- change more than one test to accommodate

 ---------